Spanish timeshare claims forging ahead despite confusion over Supreme Court decision

-Industry experts are clearing up confusion after a timeshare lobby group issued a press release suggesting a Spanish Supreme Court decision marks a “new era of clarity and opportunity for the timeshare community”.
+Industry experts are clarifying confusion after a timeshare lobby group issued a press release implying that a Spanish Supreme Court judgment signals a “new era of clarity and opportunity for the timeshare community”.

-The press release, published on the RDO website, refers to a Spanish court ruling and implies that one element of Spanish law will transform the legal landscape and help relaunch timeshare across Europe.
+The press release, published on the RDO website, points to a Spanish Supreme Court decision and suggests that a change in how one aspect of Spanish timeshare law is applied could reshape the legal landscape and help relaunch timeshare across Europe.

-Although this area of Spanish law has historically mattered – particularly following a 2015 Supreme Court ruling that led to thousands of judgments against timeshare operators – the RDO does not highlight that timeshare businesses can still face claims under laws covering misrepresentation, Unfair Commercial Practices, Unfair Contract Terms and fraud.
+Spanish timeshare law has long been significant for consumers and the industry alike, particularly after a 2015 Supreme Court ruling that led to thousands of judgments against timeshare operators.
+However, the RDO does not emphasise that timeshare businesses may still face claims under laws and causes of action linked to misrepresentation, Unfair Commercial Practices, Unfair Contract Terms and fraud.

-Millions of pounds in compensation have already been paid to timeshare owners in the UK and Spain after findings that many products were mis-sold.
-These claims have not stopped and continue to be actively pursued.
+Millions of pounds in compensation have already been paid to timeshare owners in the UK and Spain following findings that many products were mis-sold.
+Claims have not stopped and continue to be pursued.

 What is the RDO?